-It takes a lot of brass to open a restaurant on a site that was once run by the most Michelin-decorated chef in the world.
+Opening a restaurant on a site that was once run by the most Michelin-decorated chef in the world is no small ask.

 The restaurant will be headed up by chef Slade Rushing, who has not only left the 2019 New Orleans Restaurant of the Year to come here, but has five James Beard noms – the ‘Oscars of food’ – to his (excellent) name.
 He’ll be plating up Creole and French cuisine for lunch, dinner, and weekend brunch, in a dining room with ‘clean, light décor’ – all refined, neutral shades and pared-back furnishings… except for the huge oyster bar and the vintage jukebox blasting out Duke Ellington.

-And above the two restaurant floors will be the bar and roof terrace, where you’ll cosy up by the fire, sip cocktails and soak up the live jazz…
+And above the two restaurant floors?
+You’ll find the bar and roof terrace, where you can soak up cocktails next to a roaring fire.

 NOTE: Louie is set to open in mid-September – they’ll be opening bookings on 8th September, make yours HERE.

 Louie | 13-15 West Street, London WC2H 9NE

 Want to know what’s coming up?
 Check out more London restaurants opening soon…